What is Wellbeing?

 Take action, get active – Mental Health Awareness Week 2021

-The Mental Health Foundation's #MentalHealthAwarenessWeek 2021 theme is 'nature'.
+The Mental Health Foundation’s #MentalHealthAwarenessWeek in 2021 was ‘nature’.

 It’s asking everyone to ‘Take Action, Get Active’ in May by getting outdoors for half an hour a day to raise awareness.
 You can run, jog, walk and skip your way to wellbeing.